James Pulteney: Military career

 Murray had had his first commission purchased in his mid-teens, as lieutenant in the 19th Regiment of Foot in 1770.
 Already a year later, he became captain in the 57th Regiment of Foot.
 He left for Europe in 1772 and having spent the time travelling, he returned to his regiment in Ireland in November 1775.
 At the beginning of the next year, Murray embarked for The Colonies to serve in the American War of Independence.
 He was wounded at the ankle during the Battle of Brandywine in September 1777, and shared his convalescence with his cousin Patrick Ferguson.
 Soon after recovering, he was shot through the thigh at the Battle of White Marsh in November.

 Murray purchased a majority in 1778, serving with the 4th Regiment of Foot in the West Indies and was involved in the Battle of St Lucia.
 He became lieutenant-colonel of the 94th Regiment of Foot in 1780 and on the regiment's disbandment after three years was set on halfpay.
-In 1789, he was transferred to active duty and was appointed an aide-de-camp to King George III of the United Kingdom, ranked as a colonel.
+In 1789, he was transferred to active duty and was appointed an aide-de-camp to King George III the United Kingdom, ranked as a colonel.
 Murray was sent to Koblenz, the headquarters of the allied forces against the French Revolutionary Armies.
 He was attached as adjudant to the Frederick, Duke of York in April 1793, fighting in Flanders, and was promoted to major-general in December.
 In 1794, he received command of the 18th Regiment of Foot and led his regiment to suppress the Irish Rebellion of 1798.
 A year thereafter, in June 1799 Pulteney (he had taken the name of Pulteney in 1794) was made a lieutenant-general and in November was wounded in the Anglo-Russian invasion of Holland, having been second in command.
 He commanded the Ferrol Expedition in August 1800 and sailed then to Gibraltar, before returning to England.
 He became General Officer Commanding Eastern District in 1805.
 In 1808 he became a full general.

 Political career

-In 1790, he entered the British House of Commons, sitting as a Member of Parliament (MP) for Weymouth and Melcombe Regis until his death in 1811.
-Murray-Pulteney was sworn of the Privy Council in 1807, when he became Secretary at War, a post he held for two years.
+In 1790, he entered the British House of Commons, sitting as a member of parliament (MP) for Weymouth and Melcombe Regis until his death in 1811.
+Murray-Pulteney was sworn of the privy council in 1807, when he became Secretary at War, a post he held for two years.